bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/tools.rst

 .. note::

-    When combining the selection of columns using the @-notation in combination with f-strings, it is neccessary to write three curly braces instead of one to get the wanted behavior.
+    When combining the selection of columns using the @-notation in combination with f-strings, it is necessary to write three curly braces instead of one to get the wanted behavior.

     .. bokeh-plot::